ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 ## Installing the Go language - Do this on both servers:

 Install the Go language along with the `screen` utility and `git`.
-The reason we need this on both servers is that on the HAProxy VPS we'll compile a very basic application server.
-On the benchmarker VPS we need Go in order to run the [gobench](https://github.com/cmpxchg16/gobench) benchmarker utility.
+We need this language on both servers because, on the HAProxy VPS, we'll compile a very basic application server.
+On the benchmarker VPS, we need Go so we can run the [gobench](https://github.com/cmpxchg16/gobench) benchmarker utility.

 ```
 yum -y install git screen nc